E-Zijlstra/ez-volume-normalizer/README.md

 ### Target level
 ![controls](doc/target.png)

-This normalizer works by reducing the master volume.
+The normalizer works by reducing the master volume.
 Therefore you need to set target level to some low value, like 0.2; setting it to 1 effectively disables the normalizer.

 The slider also sets the limiter operating range, indicated with C and L.